sevyharris/MonteCoffee/documentation/tutorials/B2_ads.rst

    \frac{d\theta_B}{dt} & = k^{+}\theta_*^2 - k^-\theta_B^2 \\
    \theta_* & = 1 - \theta_B

-with :math:`k^{+,-}`, being the rate of the furth and back reaction respectively.
+with :math:`k^{+,-}`, being the rate of the forth and back reaction respectively.
 Comparing the mean-field results with kinetic Monte Carlo simulations is only in this very simple cases, which do not include any adsorbate-adsorbate interactions or diffusion limitations possible.
 Also one has to account in the mean-field model for the coordination number of the surface site over which the reaction takes place.
 Using the (100) surface, we have 4 possible pairs of neighbouring sites at which the adsorption can happen.
 In consequence, :math:`k^{+,-}` has to be multiplied by 4.
 In the following image, the time evolution for both models is shown for various system sizes in the case of the kinetic Monte Carlo simulation.

 .. image:: ../images/compare_MF_kMC_B2_ads.pdf

-As for the atomic adsorption, both models agree and an increase in surface size reduces the variations of the kinetic Monte Carlo simulation.
+As for the single atom adsorption, both models agree and an increase in surface size reduces the variations of the kinetic Monte Carlo simulation.